bitsacm/learning-articles/competitive-programming/CP1.md

 you'll need features which most languages have but C does not.
 Learning C++ is very easy if you know C.
 If you already know C, you should start competitive programming in C and learn C++ in parallel.
+> You may refer to [C to C++ for Competitive Programming](c2cpp.md) for a brief intro and resources after you solve [a few basic problems](#making-the-first-step) using C.

 Even if you are not confident of your skills in a programming language, you can (and should) still start.
 Competitive programming is also a good way to practice a new language you have learned.

+If you have no prior knowledge you can begin with [CS50 2016](http://cs50.tv/2016/fall/) (week 0 to week 5) The course teaches C which anyways is useful as it's a part of BITS curriculum.

 ## Making the first step